-- 101. INTRODUCTION.
+101. INTRODUCTION.
 3 cr.
 A survey of the basic concepts of sociology and techniques of sociological research; factors and principles influencing the social life of man.
-(Same as SOCL 102 and 300C.) - 102.
-INTRODUCTION: AN INTERNATIONAL PERSPECTIVE.
+(Same as SOCL 102 and 300C.)

+- 102. INTRODUCTION: AN INTERNATIONAL PERSPECTIVE.
 3 cr.
 A survey of the basic concepts of sociology and techniques of sociological research; factors and principles influencing the social life of man.
 This course examines these factors from an international perspective.
 (Same as SOCL 101 and 300C.) - 203.
 SOCIAL PROBLEMS.
 3 cr.
 Individual, family, and community disorganization.
 Attention is given to social planning, reconstruction, and problems of minorities. - 207.
 CULTURAL ANTHROPOLOGY.
 3 cr.
 A comparative study of the life and organization of human groups throughout the world, with an emphasis on traditional societies.
 (Formerly ANTS and SOCL 307, SOCL 300E, and GEOS 400B.) - 226.
 PERSPECTIVES ON AGING.
 3 cr.
 An orientation from practitioners in the community and from an academic interdisciplinary perspective to programs, services, issues, and problems in working with older persons.
-(Same as GERO 226, formerly SOCL and GERO 426.) - 300.
-DIRECTED STUDY.-1-3 cr.
-Selected studies in sociology.
-Content and credit varies.
-C. Sociological Imagination (Same as SOCL 101 and 102).
-D. Portrait of a Family (Same as SOCL 419).
-G. Beliefs and Believers.
-No more than 6 hours may be applied toward degree requirements. - 305.
+(Same as GERO 226, formerly SOCL and GERO 426.) - 233.
+FORENSICS.
+3 cr.
+An overview of techniques applied in identification of human skeletal remains for the medicolegal professions, including assessment of age, sex, ancestry, trauma, and disease; occupational stress markers; procedures for search/recovery of human remains; and estimations of time since death (Same as CJUS and ANTS 233). - 305.
 POPULAR CULTURE.
 3 cr.
-An indepth examination of the forms of popular culture activities that occupy our leisure time proliferation of these forms, and popular culture's impact on socialization, life-styles, and social change. - 310.
+An indepth examination of the forms of popular culture - activities that occupy our leisure time proliferation of these forms, and popular culture's impact on socialization, life-styles, and social change. - 310.
 SOCIOLOGY IN FILM.
 3 cr.
 An examination of sociological concepts and themes in American and foreign popular and educational films.
-A \$5 fee will be assessed to cover partial cost of film rental.

-- 325. CONTEMPORARY SOCIAL MOVEMENTS.
+A \$5 fee will be assessed to cover partial cost of film rental. - 325.
+CONTEMPORARY SOCIAL MOVEMENTS.
 3 cr.
-An examination of current social movements with an analysis of social and cultural background, forms of expression and organization, and their role and function in modern society. - 416.
+An examination of current social movements with an analysis of social and cultural background, forms of expression and organization, and their role and function in modern society. - 408.
+ENVIRONMENTAL SOCIOLOGY.
+3cr.
+An analytical and critical survey of current policy and dominant trends in environmental/sociological thought.
+Topics include preservationism, conservationism, deep ecology, NIMBYism, environmental justice, ecofeminism, and environmental risks and hazards.
+Prerequisite: Sociology 101. - 416.
 DIRECTED STUDY.
 1-3 cr.
 Guided reading and/or research in a special area of sociology.
 Prerequisite: Twelve hours of sociology, a grade point of 3.00 in sociology courses and prior approval of supervising instructor. - 418.
 RESEARCH PRACTICUM IN SOCIOLOGY.
 3 cr.
 The application of basic methods and concepts in sociology to a specific topic of interest to the student.
 Prerequisite: SOCL 450. - 436.
 SEMINAR IN THE DEVELOPMENT OF SOCIOLOGY.
 3 cr.
 The study of social thought that influenced sociological ideas and concepts.
 Recent trends and influences in modern sociology will be discussed. - 499.
 SENIOR SEMINAR.
-1 cr.
-A small-group interdisciplinary approach to relevant issues.
-Open to all majors.
-May be repeated for a maximum of 3 hours credit.
-Prerequisites: 3.0 GPA, Junior standing, recommendation by department head, and selection by faculty committee.
+3 cr.
+A capstone course for the sociology major.
+A small-group interdisciplinary approach to relevant issues in sociology research, writing and presentation.
+Prerequisites: Junior standing.